 Section 22C of the Health Act 1956 allows, but doesn’t require, health professionals to disclose information to a police officer (and some other officials), if they need the information to do their job.
 Where the treatment relates specifically to drug dependency, then the information is privileged against disclosure in criminal court proceedings under section 59 of the Evidence Act 2006.

-If Police have a search warrant or a production order for information about a patient, health professionals have to hand it over to them under the Search and Surveillance Act.
-A search warrant or production order is approved and issued by the Court, if Police have met the grounds required under the Act.
-If Police have a search warrant they can search a health provider's premises.
-If they have a production order, health professionals have to release the information requested.
+If Police have a search warrant or a production order for information about a patient, then health professionals must hand it over to them under the Search and Surveillance Act.
+A search warrant or production order is approved and issued by the Court if Police have met the grounds required under the Act.
+If Police have a search warrant, they can search a health provider's premises.
+If they have a production order, health professionals must release the information requested.
 It is an offence to refuse.

-But sometimes Police do not have enough information to obtain a compulsory order.
-The Privacy Act is flexible enough to allow health professionals to disclose information under an exception to rule 11, when necessary “to avoid prejudice to the maintenance of the law by any public sector agency, including the prevention, detection, investigation, prosecution and punishment of offences”.
+Sometimes Police do not have enough information to obtain a compulsory order.
+The Privacy Act is flexible enough to allow health professionals to disclose information under an exception to rule 11, when necessary, “to avoid prejudice to the maintenance of the law by any public sector agency, including the prevention, detection, investigation, prosecution and punishment of offences”.

-To be clear, this is your discretion, and there are several things to consider before exercising it.
+To be clear, this is your discretion.
+Consider these things before exercising it:

-If you have any concerns or questions, please try AskUs, an interactive FAQ tool on our website, or call our enquiries line on 0800 803 909.
+If you have any concerns or questions, please use AskUs, which has more than 600 privacy questions and answers, or call our enquiries line on 0800 803 909.

 Back